The Ghost in the Machine:

 When multiple listings appear technically similar, buyers stop asking “Which machine is best?” and start asking “Which vendor is safest?”
 This information is rarely obvious in a standard listing, and consequently, buyers compensate by delaying.
 You see this in the behavior: repeated visits and extended comparison cycles without an inquiry.

-A meaningful share of marketplace inquiries does not represent purchasing readiness, some are exploratory, others are price discovery for future budget cycles.
+Not all activity equals revenue — a meaningful share of marketplace inquiries does not represent purchasing readiness, some are exploratory (researching for future budgets ~ 6–24 months), others are price discovery for future budget cycles (academic or grant-driven timelines).
 When these enter the same pipeline as procurement-backed leads, they become indistinguishable, creating a pipeline that doesn’t close and a sales team that is “busy” but not “productive.”

 The Signals of a “Ghost Pipeline”